QuTech-Delft/OpenQL/docs/installation.rst

     pip install -v -e .

 Editable mode has the advantage that you'll get incremental compilation if you ever change OpenQL's C++ files, but it's a bit more fragile in that things will break if you move the OpenQL repository around later.
+Specifically, editable mode just installs an absolute path link to your clone of the OpenQL repository, so if you move it, the link breaks.
+You'd have to remember to uninstall if you ever end up moving it.

 .. note::